TORRES DEL PAINE PATAGONIA PACKING LIST - WINTER EDITION

 - Booties: For those of you who get cold feet, these down booties are game changers!
 You can wear them around the lodge, then take off the outer layer to sleep with them.
 These shoe bags are the perfect way to pack them.

-- Water Bottle: The downside to the bladder is that they are more cumbersome to take out and to fill up at a stream.
-We always carry a Platypus Softbottles when we travel because they weigh next to nothing when empty and you can roll them up.
-Our guide had an insulated bottle for hot tea to warm up on the trail, which was nice, but in our opinion not worth the extra weight of the bottle.
+- Water Bottle (our favorites): The downside to the bladder is that they are more cumbersome to take out and fill up at a stream.
+We always carry a Platypus Softbottles when we travel because they weigh next to nothing when empty, and you can roll them up.
+Our guide had an insulated bottle for hot tea to warm up on the trail, which was nice, but not worth the extra weight for us.